 - 2 1/2 cups water

 - 1 bunch celery, about 8-10 celery sticks, cut into 1 inch pieces

-- 3 cups fresh parsley, finely chopped (most of the stems removed)
+- 3 cups finely chopped fresh parsley, about 5 bunches, most of the stems removed

 - 1/2 cup finely chopped fresh mint

 - 1 tablespoon dry mint

-- 3 whole Limu Omani, poked with a knife, (Persian dried limes)
+- 3 whole Limu Omani, Persian dried limes, poked with a knife

 - Heat 4 tablespoons of olive oil in a large pot and saute the onions on medium heat for about 10 minutes.

 - Add water, bring to a gentle simmer, cover and simmer over low heat for 30 minutes.

 - While the beef is simmering, in a large frying pan add the remaining 4 tablespoons of the olive oil and saute the celery pieces over medium heat for 15 minutes.

 - Once celery has slightly softened and picked up some color, add the chopped fresh parsley and mint and saute for an additional 10 minutes to remove some of the moisture and enhance the flavor of the herbs.
 Add the dried mint, stir it into the mixture and remove from the heat.

 - The stew should be fragrant with the herbs and dried lime, and the meat and celery tender.

 - Serve with Persian saffron basmati rice and a side of plain yogurt or Maast-khiar (yogurt, cucumber, mint and rose petals).